Location: Agios Ioannis, Crete, Greece

 The Mudhouse Residency came into being around the notion that the village of Agios Ioannis, Crete offers the ideal combination of spectacular natural beauty, an intriguing historical past, and the unique quasi-seclusion to allow for a cultural immersion, in sum, an enriching, engaging and ultimately unparalleled residency experience.

-Cost: Studio Residency -$2100 USD includes group meals, lodging, and shared studio workspace for the entire 2 week duration.
+Cost: Studio Residency program is USD$2200 includes group meals, lodging, and shared studio workspace for the entire 2 week duration.
 Also includes participation in the final exhibition, mounted in the Agios Ioannis Cultural Center.
 Access to drawing or painting with the model and group excursions are available as a-la-carte options.
 Perfect for visual artists who have a project they wish to focus on.

-Independent Residency -$1700 USD includes group meals, lodging and inclusion in the Mudhouse Residency community for the entire 2 week duration.
+Independent Residency USD$1800 includes group meals, lodging and inclusion in the Mudhouse Residency community for the entire 2 week duration.
 Ideal for writers, musicians, photographers, or any artist-in-residence who doesn’t need a separate studio space.

 Residency Fellowships and Stipends: The Mudhouse Residency doesn’t provide financial assistance but we are committed to guiding applicants towards outside resources that would assist in the costs.
 Please mention your desire to find funding in your application.